General Contracting contractors in

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before covering, rough-in inspections for electrical/plumbing/HVAC, insulation inspection, and final inspection before occupancy
+Foundation inspection before concrete pour, framing inspection before insulation, rough-in inspections for electrical/plumbing/HVAC, insulation inspection, final inspection.
+Schedule 24-48 hours in advance through Lawrence Building Safety.

 Insurance Minimums